-Current role: Intern in Cervical Cancer Program, Clinton Health Access Initiative-CHAI Rwanda
+Current role: Analyst in Sustainable Health Financing Program, Clinton Health Access Initiative - CHAI, Rwanda

 I took the decision to study this programme when I was working as a pharmacist at Butaro Cancer Centre of Excellence in the North of my home country, Rwanda.
 There, from my observation of the care given to cancer patients, I realised that I needed further knowledge and skills to be able to provide appropriate cancer care and to better contribute to the development of treatment plans for cancer patients.